 By setting focus before I go outside, I’m much more prepared for the quick shots I must take in order to capture the fast-moving insects and spiders.
 This then only leaves me to adjust exposure, which is really easy.
 I’m constantly adjusting the exposure when taking my iPhone macro photos.

 What are your favorite apps for post-processing?

-My favourite apps for post-processing in order of preference are: Filterstorm Neue, Filterstorm, Stackables, Snapseed (check out our Snapseed video tutorial), Pixelmator for iPad, Rookie, Camera Awesome, iColorama S, Mextures and Procreate for iPad.
+My favorite apps for post-processing in order of preference are: Filterstorm Neue, Filterstorm, Stackables, Snapseed (check out our Snapseed tutorial), Pixelmator for iPad, Rookie, Camera Awesome, iColorama S, Mextures and Procreate for iPad.